My Career Advancement Account Frequently Asked Questions for Schools

 Yes, the FERPA recognizes that an electronically signed and dated written consent from an individual is acceptable for permitting the release of personal information according to Title 34, Volume 1, Part 99, Subpart D.

-Schools and organizations will use the list of grades in the AI Portal and choose the one that matches what is shown on the student's transcript.
+Schools and organizations will use the list of grades in the AI Portal and choose the one that correlates to what is shown on the student's transcript.

 Course grades must be posted to the AI Portal within 60 days of course end dates.
 Spouses will not be able to access additional financial assistance until this requirement is met.
-It is the school’s responsibility to post the spouse’s grade to the AI Portal.
-If the institution doesn’t comply, they could be locked from the program.
 Grades cannot be posted until the course end date on the financial assistance document.

 The My Career Advancement Account automatically prevents a spouse from requesting additional financial assistance based on grades in these two cases:

-- If a spouse receives a grade of F, W with an associated cost, U, N or O. The Department of Defense allows spouses to request grade waivers, including a Forgiveness Waiver and a Hardship Waiver.
+- If a spouse receives a grade of F, W (with an associated cost), U, N or O. The Department of Defense allows spouses to request grade waivers, including a Forgiveness Waiver and a Hardship Waiver.
 Both waivers must be requested by the spouse through the My Career Advancement Account Spouse Portal.
-Schools are usually not involved in the grade waiver process.

 What if a spouse needs additional time beyond the course end date on the funding document?